Psycojoker/yolopol/docs/deployment.rst

 also available in its hosted version known as "OpenShift Online" and the first three websites ("gears") are free.

-.. danger:: The following command stores the secret key in an environment
-            variable.
-Environment variables are not secure on openshift since they are printed out by the git receive hook.

 To deploy the website, use a command like::

     $ rhc app-create \